 - Not a whole lot of support and guidance on how to use it (Even though there have been a few additions on their website and lots of YouTube tutorials by users)

-Compared to Shortcut, you’ll find a lot of pros and cons with HitFilm Express.
+Compared to Shortcut, you’ll find a lot of pros and cons with HitFilm.
 The very first thing you’re likely to notice is that this one is not available on nearly as many platforms.

 As an open-source program, Shotcut can be installed on pretty much anything.
-HitFilm Express, on the other hand, is only restricted down to Windows and Mac.
+HitFilm (formerly known as HitFilm Express), on the other hand, is only restricted down to Windows and Mac.
 And that’s obviously not going to be a problem for those of you who are on these operating systems.
 But Linux users will have to stick with Shotcut or one of the many alternatives that we are going to mention later.

 And the very first thing that we didn’t like is that while the basic package is free, most of the other additional effects need to be paid.